Petraea/dagobah-training/sessions/03-production-basics/webservers.md

 - Serve byte range requests
 - Serve other sites from the same server
 - Can provide authentication
-  - Covered in: Thursday, 9:20: Using and configuring external authentication services
+  - Covered: Tuesday: Using and configuring external authentication services

 Some of these features are available directly in uWSGI (covered Wednesday)